Best places for pictures in Chicago, IL

 Conservatories: Lincoln Park | Garfield Park

-This is a great place to take pictures indoors on days when the weather is too hot or just not so pleasant.
-There are many gorgeous greenhouse rooms ranging from desert environments to jungle greenery.
-Both locations do tend to get crowded, so come early in the day to capture the best lighting.
+The conservatories are wonderful places to take pictures indoors on days when the weather is too hot or too cold.
+Many gorgeous greenhouse rooms range from desert environments to jungle greenery.
+Both locations tend to get crowded, so come early in the day to capture the best lighting.

 Notes: For professional photography, a $35 Application Fee + $45 Permit Fee is required, if your event is hosted by Conservatory, the permit is waived.